 - scientific computing

-Why Python is Best for Machine Learning
+Why Python Machine Learning is the Best

-It's simple and easy to use.
+- It's simple and it is easy to use.

 If a machine is learning, wouldn't it be best for it to operate flexibly rather than follow a rigid, pre-determined set of instructions?

 For all its flexibility, Python is simple.
 That’s an advantage for novice programmers who are yet to memorise W3C’s entire lexicon, but it’s also great for new developers.
 The succinct syntax and easy readability also means that you don't have to tutor any new collaborators on project scope and thanks to the modular structure, you can simply plug in what you require your machine to do and it will be off, doing it!

 Finally, there's also a Python community of note.